 - The Enormous Watermelon

 There are some great end of the year math activities you can do with watermelon seeds.
 Of course, today it is harder to find a watermelon with seeds, but if you can, then pass a slice out to each student and have them count the number of seeds they find.
 I have a counting activity in both my digital and printable version of my watermelon unit.
 That way, you can still practice counting seeds even if you cannot find a variety that is NOT seedless.

 There are also great measurement activities you can do.
 Measure the circumference or measure the length.
 If you have a big enough scale, you can even weigh your watermelon.

 This is my favorite end of the year activity with watermelon.
 You can teach students how they grow from a seed to into a fruit.
 You can also teach about how some fruits grow on a tree and some grow on a vine.

 In science, we can also talk about the flavors of different fruits.
 Some are sweet and some are sour.
 This compliments any lesson on the senses, and of course, a taste test is the best way to address the sweetness of watermelon compared to the sourness of a lemon.

 4. Life Skills ?

 Finally, we can weave watermelon into our life skills lessons even at the end of the year.
 How do you safely prepare a watermelon?
 What parts do you normally eat vs discard?
 Why do some people put salt on their watermelon?

 Then, there are so many different ways you can prepare watermelon.
 In fact, I have the perfect picture recipe for Watermelon Smoothies, you can download below for FREE.

 Get your FREE picture recipe for watermelon smoothies here.

-If you are looking for more resources on watermelons, click below to check out these 2 units in my store (print and digital activities included).
+If you are looking for more resources on watermelons, CLICK HERE to check out this unit in my store (print and digital activities included).